North American F-86 Sabre: Development

 Because development of the XP-86 had reached an advanced stage, the idea of changing the sweep of the wing was met with resistance from some senior North American staff.
 Despite stiff opposition, after good results were obtained in wind tunnel tests, the swept-wing concept was eventually adopted.
-Performance requirements were met by incorporating a 35° swept-back wing, using modified NACA four-digit airfoils, NACA 0009.5–64 at the root and NACA 0008.5–64 at the tip, with an automatic slat design based on that of the Messerschmitt Me 262 and an electrically adjustable stabilizer, another feature of the Me 262A.
-Many Sabres had the "6–3 wing" (a fixed leading edge with a 6-inch extended chord at the root and a 3-inch extended chord at the tip) retrofitted after combat experience was gained in Korea.
+Performance requirements were met by incorporating a 35° swept-back wing using modified NACA four-digit airfoils, NACA 0009.5–64 at the root and NACA 0008.5–64 at the tip, with an automatic slat design based on that of the Messerschmitt Me 262 and an electrically adjustable stabilizer, another feature of the Me 262A.
+Many Sabres had a "6–3 wing" (a fixed leading edge with a 6-inch extended chord at the root and a 3-inch extended chord at the tip) retrofitted after combat experience was gained in Korea.
 This modification changed the wing airfoils to the NACA 0009-64 modified configuration at the root and the NACA 0008.1–64 mod at the tip.

 The XP-86 prototype, which led to the F-86 Sabre, was rolled out on 8 August 1947.
 The first flight occurred on 1 October 1947 with George Welch at the controls, flying from Muroc Dry Lake (now Edwards AFB), California.

-The United States Air Force's Strategic Air Command had F-86 Sabres in service from 1949 through 1950.
-The F-86s were assigned to the 22nd Bomb Wing, the 1st Fighter Wing, and the 1st Fighter Interceptor Wing.
+The United States Air Force's (USAF) Strategic Air Command had F-86 Sabres in service from 1949 through 1950.
+They were assigned to the 22nd Bomb Wing, the 1st Fighter Wing, and the 1st Fighter Interceptor Wing.
 The F-86 was the primary U.S. air combat fighter during the Korean War, with significant numbers of the first three production models seeing combat.

 The F-86 Sabre was also produced under license by Canadair, Ltd, as the Canadair Sabre.
 The final variant of the Canadian Sabre, the Mark 6, is generally rated as having the highest capabilities of any Sabre version.